 Jesus modeled a leadership style using both high control and high influence.
 Knowing our fleshly desires to control, in Mark 10:42-44 Jesus sets the bar high for our servant leadership of others.
 Yet, as in Jesus’ ministry, there are times and situations where high control methods become essential.
 Despite those times and situations, where do we typically find ourselves on a spectrum of control versus influence?
 Do we fall in Nouwen’s “easier to control people” pitfall?

-In my training breakout session for the Sojourn Network Fall Intensive: The Soul of Eldership this November, we will unpack this question along with the following topics:
+In my training breakout session for the Sojourn Network Fall Intensive: The Soul of Eldership, we unpacked this question along with the following topics:

 Types of power (control)

 Types of influence

 Effects of teams led by high power and high influence leaders

 The case study below presents a real life leadership team scenario that many of you may have experienced.
 Download it.
 Read it.
 And use it with your teams.